batuhanerkol/Python_Data_Analyst_Skills/README.md

 plt.show()
 ```

+### Result
 ![Trending Top Skills For Data Analyst in the US](Images/skill_trend_DA.png)

 *Bar graph visualizing the trending top skills for data analyst in the US in 2023.*

 ### Insights
-- SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand.
+- SQL remains the most consistently in-demand skill throughout the year, though its demand gradually decreases over time.
-- Excel experienced a significant increase in demand starting around September, surpassing both Python and Tableau by the end of the year.
+- Starting around September, Excel saw a notable rise in demand, eventually surpassing both Python and Tableau by the end of the year.
-- Both Python and Tableau show relatively stable demand throughout the year with some fluctuations but remain essential skills for data analysts.
-Power BI, while less demanded compared to the others, shows a slight upward trend towards the year's end.
+- Python and Tableau both exhibit relatively stable demand throughout the year, with some fluctuations, and continue to be essential skills for data analysts.
+Power BI, although less in demand compared to the others, shows a slight upward trend toward the end of the year.

 # 3. How well do jobs and skills pay for Data Analysts ?

+To identify the highest-paying roles and skills, I only got jobs in the United States and looked at their median salary.
+But first I looked at the salary distributions of common data jobs like Data Scientist, Data Engineer, and Data Analyst, to get an idea of which jobs are paid the most.

+View my notebook with detailed steps here: [4_Salary_Analysis.ipynb]()

 #### Visualize Data
 ```python